When your child goes to school or takes part in an activity organised by the school, it is the school's duty to ensure they are kept safe from harm.

 Time limits in Scotland

-Sadly, many children do not tell anyone of the abuse when it is happening and it may be many years before they are able to address and attempt to tackle the consequences of abuse they suffered in school.
+Sadly, many children do not tell anyone of the abuse when it is happening and it may be many years before they are able to address and attempt to tackle the consequences of the abuse they suffered in school.

-For most personal injury claims, there is a three year time limit from the time of injury, or (if it is later) three years from your sixteenth birthday.
+For most personal injury claims, there is a three-year time limit from the time of injury, or (if it is later) three years from your sixteenth birthday.
 However, the Limitation (Childhood Abuse) (Scotland) Act 2017 has changed the rules for childhood abuse claims and in cases where the survivor was under 18 at the time of abuse, there is now no time bar for making a claim (providing the abuse occurred after 26 September 1964).

 Vicarious liability in child abuse claims

 When a teacher or other person is convicted of child abuse, they will be punished by the court.
-However, the child' pain and suffering can be compensated by making a claim through the civil courts.
-Survivors can sue the abuser's employers as the school or local authority has a duty of care to ensure schools are safe places and that all necessary safeguarding measure are in place and upheld.
+However, the child's pain and suffering can be compensated by making a claim through the civil courts.
+Survivors can sue the abuser's employers as the school or local authority has a duty of care to ensure schools are safe places and that all necessary safeguarding measures are in place and upheld.